 And, as I overheard on the street this week, “They’re all full of it.”

-Feature image by kropekk_pl from Pixabay.
+Feature image by Michael Jasmund on Unsplash.
 Middle photo by Alexas_Fotos from Pixabay Want more?
 Go to Robert Brancatelli.
 The Brancatelli Blog is a member of The Free Media Alliance.
 Note to self: The hard truth is, I have to be honest before I can demand it (Letters from Culver City).